drothermel/by-tomorrow-app/README.md

 More detailed setup instructions and component documentation live in the [`docs/`](docs/) directory.

+## Repository layout

+All application code lives at the repository root:

+- `src/` – SvelteKit routes and components
+- `prisma/` – Prisma schema and migrations
+- `static/` – public assets served as‑is
+- `docs/` – developer documentation

+Build output is generated under `.svelte-kit/`.
+The `.gitignore` rules exclude these directories at any level so no build artifacts are committed.

 ## Features

 - arXiv search and library management